richliao/richliao.github.io/_posts/2016-11-26-textclassifier-convolutional.markdown

 ---
 layout: post
 comments: true
-title: "Text Classification, Part I - convolutional"
+title: "Text Classification, Part I - Convolutional Networks"
 date: "2016-11-26 16:35:30 -0500"
-categories: jekyll disqus
+categories: supervised classification
 ---

 Text classification is a very classical problem.
 The goal is to classify documents into a fixed number of predefined categories, given a variable length of text bodies.
 It is widely use in sentimental analysis (IMDB, YELP reviews classification), stock market sentimental analysis, to GOOGLE's smart email reply.
 This is a very active research area both in academia and industry.
 In the following series of posts, I will try to present a few different approaches and compare their performances.
 Ultimately, the goal for me is to implement the paper [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf).